03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 Cyclical and Seasonal Factors

-We are headed toward a cyclical low and a seasonal down period.
+We are headed toward a cyclical high and a seasonal down period.

 Cyclicals Cyclicals Seasonals